Article first published 26th October 2022, updated 5th July 2023. The demand for data and…

 While coherent technology has become the dominant one in metro distances (80 km upwards), the campus (< 10 km) and intra-data center (< 2 km) distances remain in contention between direct detect technologies such as PAM 4 and coherent.

-A major for this decreased gap is that direct detect technology will often require additional amplifiers and compensators at these data rates, while coherent pluggables do not.
+A major reason for this decreased gap is that direct detect technology will often require additional amplifiers and compensators at these data rates, while coherent pluggables do not.
 This also makes coherent technology simpler to deploy and maintain.
 Furthermore, as the volume production of coherent transceivers increases, their price will also become competitive with direct detect solutions.

 Increased Integration and Co-Design are Key to Reduce Power Consumption